risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 psql -h localhost -p 4566 -d dev -U root
 ```

-## Insert some data
+## Step 3: Insert some data

-RisingWave specializes in streaming data ingestion from sources such as message queues and database change streams.
-However, it also supports direct data insertion.
+RisingWave supports both direct data insertion and streaming data ingestion from sources like message queues and database change streams.

-Now, let's create a table and insert some data.
+To keep things simple, we'll demonstrate the approach of direct data insertion.
+Let's create a table and insert some data.

 For instance, we can create a table named `exam_scores` to store information about examination scores.